Harshal7797/Java-Trading_Application/README.md

 ## Order Controller
 Order Controller is used to buy/sell stock from user defined company such as `AAPL`, `MSFT` etc.
 - There is only one endpoint which
   - POST `/order/marketOrder`:  MarketOrder is a `JSON POGO` that contains `accountId, size and ticker`.
-AccountId is from the user buying/selling the stock, Size is how much he/she wants to buy and ticker is company code to buy the stock from.
+AccountId is from the user buying/selling the stock, Size is how much he/she wants to buy and ticker is company code such as for Apple `AAPL` to buy the stock from.
 ## Dashboard Controller
 This controller is designed to check if the Spring Booth is running or not and has only one endpoints.
 - GET `/health` to make sure SpringBoot app is up and running